 Crisp autumn air is a welcome relief — unless you’ve been overwatering your lawn.
 Cooler temperatures and increased moisture make your grass susceptible to fungal disease.

 Cooler temperatures and increased rainfall multiply the chances of disease problems in local lawns.
-Bermuda, zoysia and St. Augustine grasses can be susceptible to fungal diseases if the following conditions are present: overwatering or high soil moisture, high soil pH, poor soil fertility or improper mowing height.
+Bermuda, zoysia and St. Augustine grasses can be susceptible to fungal diseases if the following conditions are present: overwatering or high soil moisture, high levels of nitrogen, high soil pH, or improper mowing height.

-Let’s take a look at the common fungal turf diseases that are possible in San Antonio.
+Here are the common fungal turf diseases in San Antonio.

 Fungal diseases are usually the result of high moisture and humidity combined with cooler temperatures.
 Reducing the amount of water applied to the lawn, utilizing core aeration to reduce compaction and proper fertilization of the soil can help you reduce the chances of fungal diseases in your turf.

-For green healthy lawns, always follow the dictum, “Less is best.”
+For green healthy lawns, remember that “Less is best.”
 Less water, less fertilizer and less compaction.